sofiraponi/2D_Vicsek_Model/README.md

 The goal of this project is to simulate the 2D Vicsek model and to visualize the phase transition through an animation of the particle system and a real-time plot of the evolution of the order parameter.

-The user must use the following command line syntax to clone the repository and to launch the simulation and visualize the animation.
+The user must use the following command line syntax to clone the repository and then launch the simulation and visualize the animation.

 ```
 git clone https://github.com/sofiraponi/2D_Vicsek_Model
 cd 2D_Vicsek_Model

 python Simulation.py settings.ini
 python Animation.py settings.ini
 ```